JerBouma/PersonalFinance/README.md

 cashflow = Cashflow()
 ```

-This will generate the configuration file for you to use which you can supply again by using `configuration_file='portfolio'.yaml`.
+This will generate the configuration file for you to use which you can supply again by using `configuration_file='cashflow.yaml'`.
 See below for more information about each capability and what you can do with this file.

 ## Getting Started

-To get started, you need to acquire a configuration file that defines your portfolio.
+To get started, you need to acquire a configuration file that defines your transactions.
 This file consists of things such as the location of the datasets, the columns that define e.g. the volume, ticker and price, the currency of the portfolio, the benchmark to use, etc. An example version is automatically downloaded on initialization.

 ___

-<b><div align="center">Find detailed guide how to use the Portfolio functionalities <a href="https://www.jeroenbouma.com/projects/financetoolkit">here</a>.</div></b>
+<b><div align="center">Find detailed guide how to use the functionalities <a href="https://www.jeroenbouma.com/projects/personalfinance">here</a>.</div></b>
 ___

-It as simple as using the following code:
+It is as simple as using the following code:

 ```python
 from personalfinance import Cashflow